 Ecological Urbanism in China

-This work was done for a summer research project co-sponsored by Harvard GSD and Peking University.
+This work was done for a summer research project co-sponsored by Harvard GSD and Peking University, and with work exhibited at an exhibition at Peking University.
 We worked with the city of Xi'an's Urban Planning Institute to study the regional ecology of the metropolitan area and provide planning strategies for developing tourism in historic villages on the periphery of the city.
 As cities in China expand rapidly and devour farmland in their wake, governments are looking for ways to manage this development in a way to maintain arable land and preserve historic sites and the natural environment.
-We undertook a multi-scalar analysis, beginning with the region, and finally working our way to the scale of the village.
+We undertook a multi-scalar analysis, beginning with the region, the city and finally working our way to the scale of the village.

 Xi'an: Regional Ecology Analysis